Chiefs 3-Round 2025 NFL Draft according to PFF mock draft simulator

 Round 3, Pick 95 — RB Devin Neal, Kansas

-A local college star ends day two of the NFL Draft for Veach and K.C.
+A local college star ends Day 2 of the NFL Draft for Veach and K.C.

 Reid becomes the one who helps facilitate this selection.
-The three-time Super Bowl winning head coach has thrived with backs who catch out of the backfield.
-Neal is among the best in the nation at that skillset.
+The three-time Super Bowl-winning head coach has thrived with backs who catch out of the backfield.
+Devin Neal is among the best in the nation at that skillset.
 He produced back-to-back 1,200-yard seasons in nearby Lawrence too.

 The Neal pick makes sense at this spot.
 His versatility can reignite the backfield.
 Overall, K.C. does address the trenches — but turns more to defense instead of revamping the pass protection.
 Neal ends up as a steal for the Chiefs.
 The AFC champs earn a “B” grade with these quartet of selections.